gohugoio/hugo/content/concept.md

     * creating better consistency and scalability for Hugo-dependent projects (viz., [themes.gohugo.io][hugothemes])
     * reducing the frequency of beginner-level questions in the [Hugo Discussion Forum][forum]
 * not require, or assume, any degree of Golang proficiency from end users;
     * that said, Hugo can&mdash;and *should*&mdash;act as a bridge for users interested in learning Golang.
-A implementationn example of this strategy point is the inclusion of `godocref:` as a default front matter field for all function and template pages.
+An implementationn example of this strategic point is the inclusion of `godocref:` as a default front matter field for all function and template pages.
 See [`archetypes/functions.md`][functionarchetype].
-* be easiest to expand and edit for *contributors** but even easier to understand by *end users*.
+* be easiest to expand and edit for *contributors** but even easier to understand by *end users*
-     If you don't make it *very easy* for authors to contribute to documentation correctly, they will inevitably contribute *incorrectly*;
+     * if you don't make it *very easy* for authors to contribute to documentation correctly, they will inevitably contribute *incorrectly*;
-        * Content modeling is king
+        * content modeling is king
-        * Go DRY (e.g., by leveraging shortcodes whenever possible)
+        * go DRY (e.g., by leveraging shortcodes whenever possible)
-        * Set required metadata (e.g., via section-specific *archetypes*)
+        * set required metadata (e.g., via section-specific *archetypes*)
-        * Develop contribution guidelines for both development *and* documentation
+        * develop contribution guidelines for both development *and* documentation
 * be equally accessible via mobile, tablet, desktop, and offline.
-* avoid "miscellaneous" sections (e.g.,"Extras").
-[This is the last place end users look to get up and running with Hugo](https://discuss.gohugo.io/t/site-with-different-lists-of-sections/5536/3).
-All content in miscellaneous sections should be edited and incorporated into more logical content groupings (e.g., with the goal of removing *extras* entirely).
+* avoid "miscellaneous" sections (e.g.,"Extras"); [these catch-all sections are the last place end users look to get up and running](https://discuss.gohugo.io/t/site-with-different-lists-of-sections/5536/3)
+    * all content in miscellaneous sections should be edited and incorporated into more logical content groupings with the goal of removing miscellaneous sections entirely.
-* easily scaffold for potential i18n/multilingual versions.
+* easily scaffold for potential *i18n/multilingual versions*.

 ### Audiences